-Has a specialist been consulted to assist with the completion of this section?YESNOIf YES, please complete the form entitled "Details of specialist and declaration of interest" for the specialistappointed and attach in Appendix I.
+Has a specialist been consulted to assist with the completion of this section?
+YES NO If YES, please complete the form entitled "Details of specialist and declaration of f interest" for the specialist appointed and attach in Appendix I. • a) Describe the project associated with the listed activities applied for